ibm-client-success/blockchain/mu_rest_server/README.md

 composer card import -f NewDev.card
 ```
 Execute POST/wallet/{name}/setDefault to change to new identity.
 ACL rules for *Developer* Participant associated with identity will be in place.

+## Setup Demo

+Invoke the **SetupDemo** transaction to prefill the blockchain

+## Error checking
+  - within Angular App, "admin" id is assumed, so participant designated Access Control Rules are not applicable
+  - if using Composer Playground, *Administrator* can only update, delete *ProtectedAssets* that he owns
+  - When creating a *ProtectedAsset*, use the *CreateAsset* Transaction
+  - Valid URL must be entered for the *CreateAsset** and *UpdateAsset* transactions
+  - if using the Angular App, text must be entered for both description (blank is accepted) and URL for *UpdateAsset* transaction

 ## Future support

 When an asset is deleted, it needs to be removed from any *ORN*s that it is associated with.